My-UofE/ECM1410-Workshop-06-Instructions/README.md

 The program should keep track of the score, and continue playing rounds until the user enters `q` to quit.

-Start by using the template structure for the program below.
+Start by using the template structure for the program below, and write additional code according to the comments to complete the functionality.

 ```java
 import java.util.Scanner;